 – Bikani, Change Start at Home participant

-Across the three districts, 360 married couples participated in the nine-month intervention, which included a comprehensive curriculum – the B.I.G Change Curriculum – weekly interactive Listening and Discussion Group meetings, community outreach activities and an innovative 39 episode radio drama series call Mutual Understanding (Samajdhari).
+For this iteration of the project, 200 married couples participated in the 15-month intervention across the Nawalpur district, which included a comprehensive violence prevention curriculum – the B.I.G Change Curriculum – weekly interactive Listening and Discussion Group meetings, community outreach activities and an innovative 39 episode radio drama series call Mutual Understanding (Samajdhari), an additional 12-session diffusion curriculum and social media campaigns.
 Combined, these components address social norms, attitudes, and behaviors that perpetuate violence against women and girls.

 Change Starts at Home (Change) is a continuation of the ground-breaking work implemented in our UNTF funded, multi-award-winning Voices program.
-Part of the Department for International Development (DFID)’s flagship ‘What Works to Prevent Violence Against Women and Girls’ research and innovation program, Change is one of 13 innovation grants, led by the South African Medical Research Council.
-A key part of the ‘What Works’ focus is to generate rigorous evidence on what is effective to prevent VAWG.
-For this, EAI works with Emory University.
-Our local partners include Interdisciplinary Analysts (IDA) and Vijaya Development Resource Center (VDRC)
+Its previous phase was also part of the UK’s Foreign, Commonwealth & Development’s Office (FCDO)’s flagship ‘What Works to Prevent Violence Against Women and Girls’ research and innovation program, led by the South African Medical Research Council.

 The project’s primary objective was to give married couples the knowledge, skills, and space to safely address power imbalances in their relationships, the impact is reinforced by activities that aim to bring couples, their families, and community leaders together in a movement to change social norms, attitudes, and practices.
 As a result of the program, couples reported they are arguing less, making decisions together and discussing financial plans.
 Couples are sharing household chores, childcare, and engaging in consensual sexual relations.